-To manage our website content effectively, we often make use of multiple stacks and store content and related assets in respective stacks.
+To effectively manage our website content, we often use multiple stacks and store content and related assets in respective stacks.

-Process overview: We will create two stacks: Stack A and Stack B. We will create an extension in one of the content types in Stack B and fetch the assets from Stack A through the extension that we have created in Stack B.
+Process overview: We will create two stacks: Stack A and Stack B. Next, we will create an extension in one of the content types in Stack B and fetch the assets from Stack through the extension that we have created in Stack B.

-The extension will allow us to choose multiple assets from Stack A and save it in an array of a JSON response.
-It will store the UIDs of the assets (and the assets itself) that you have selected from the Stack A.
+The extension will allow us to choose multiple assets from Stack A and save it in an array of JSON responses.
+It will store the UIDs of the assets (and the assets themselves) you selected from Stack A.

 Steps for Execution